houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 #### Specialised Compression Algorithms

 Thirdly, we're not claiming that there are no specialised compression algorithm.
 These are algorithms that compress any piece of data of a given type.
-For example, [WebP](https://developers.google.com/speed/webp "WebP") can be considered as a specialised compression algorithim for image data.
+For example, [WebP](https://developers.google.com/speed/webp "WebP") can be considered as a specialised compression algorithm for image data.
 Moreover, we're also not claiming that there are no perfect and specialised compression algorithm.
 To understand this subtlety, recall that our claim is that there is no perfect compression algorithm for the subset of compressible strings in `{0,1}*`.
 A specialised compression algorithm does not focus on that whole subset.
 Instead, it focuses on compressing strings drawn from a smaller subset (corresponding to a particular type of data) within that subset of compressible strings.
 In contrast, our claim concerns the whole subset of compressible strings, not the smaller subsets on which specialised algorithms focus.

-However, our claim does have implications specialised compression algorithm.
+However, our claim does have implications on specialised compression algorithm.
 In particular, they are subject to a no-free-lunch limit - even if these algorithms may be perfect within their specialised subset, they will never be perfect for compressing anything beyond that subset.
-Morever, it is impossible to simply merge multiple perfect specialised algorithms to create a perfect “master compression algorithm” across all data types.
+Moreover, it is impossible to simply merge multiple perfect specialised algorithms to create a perfect “master compression algorithm” across all data types.

 ### Proof Outline